Tssongy/Project-1-Tic-Tac-Toe/readme.md

 # Project 1: The Game (tic tac toe)

-My first project with General Assembly as part of Software Engineering Immersive course with the following deliverables:
+My first project with General Assembly as part of Software Engineering Immersive with the following deliverables:

 - Render a game in the browser
 - Switch turns between more than one player